p3proc/p3/README.md

                         will ignore all other arguments.
   -m, --multiproc       Runs pipeline in multiprocessing mode.
 Note that it is
                         harder to debug when this option is on.
   --disable_run         Stop after writing graphs.
-Does not run pipeline
+Does not run pipeline.
+                        Useful for making sure your workflow is connected properly before running.
+  -w WORKFLOWS [WORKFLOWS ...], --workflows WORKFLOWS [WORKFLOWS ...]
+                        Other paths p3 should search for workflows.
+Note that you should have an empty __init__.py so that the directory is importable.
 ```